Close Menu

 It will take some time (depending on your system’s performance) to complete the process.
 Your computer will restart several times during this process.

-After restarting your PC will work fine and all your errors related to BSOD and DPC Watchdog Violation are resolved now.
+After restarting, your PC will function properly, and all errors related to BSOD and DPC Watchdog Violation will be resolved.

 Conclusion